jacksund/simmate/docs/full_guides/workflows/basic_use.md

       F[launch a worker with 'start-worker' command] --> D;
     ```

-To schedule a workflow to run on a remote cluster, ensure your computational resources are configured.
-Then, use the `run_cloud` method:
+To schedule a workflow, ensure your computational resources are configured, then use `run_cloud`:

 === "command line"
     ``` yaml